IHE/ITI.mCSD/input/pagecontent/volume-1.md

 - For FHIR REST endpoints, the URL is simply the Service Base URL as specified in [FHIR R4 3.1.0.1.2](http://hl7.org/fhir/R4/http.html#general).
 Clients can expect to find resources related to Organizations A, B and C.
-- For XCA endpoints, a client querying Organization A for documents (e.g. using ITI-38) may receive documents from Organizations A, B and C. If these organizations have identifiers of type Home Community ID in the directory, clients can expect to see these identifiers in the returned document metadata.
+- For XCA endpoints, a client querying Organization A for documents (e.g., using ITI-38) may receive documents from Organizations A, B and C. If these organizations have identifiers of type Home Community ID in the directory, clients can expect to see these identifiers in the returned document metadata.